uipath-certification/uipath-certification.github.io/_posts/2021-06-07-variable-scope-uipath-studio-certification.md

     content: Ctrl+K
   - title: Which section/tab allows the user to change the scope of the variable?
     content: Variables Tab
+  - title: What is the default scope for a newly created variable in UiPath Studio?
+  content: Within the parent-block and child-blocks where the variable is defined.
 ---

 # UiPath Variable Scope